 The primary role of breathing is to absorb oxygen and to expel carbon dioxide through the movement of the lungs.
 Muscles that control the movement of the lungs are the diaphragm (a sheet of muscle underneath the lungs) and the muscles between the ribs.

 When a person is under stress, their breathing pattern changes.
 Typically, an anxious person takes small, shallow breaths, using their shoulders rather than their diaphragm to move air in and out of their lungs.
 This style of breathing disrupts the balance of gases in the body.

 Shallow over-breathing, or hyperventilation, can prolong feelings of anxiety by making the physical symptoms of stress worse.
-The good news is that controlling your breathing can help to improve some of these symptoms including:
+Controlling your breathing can help to improve some of these symptoms.